 The Cookie Writer's Simple Vegetable Soup with Creamer Potatoes

 Faithfully Gluten Free's Hot Potato Salad (Mayo & Dairy Free)

 Italian Turkey, Potato & Zucchini Meatloaf Recipe

-- 1 lb. package Little Potato Co. oven-grill ready potatoes (garlic herb)
+- 1 pound package Little Potato Co. oven-grill ready potatoes garlic herb

 - 1 egg